ashokbance/jetstream_root/.github/PULL_REQUEST_TEMPLATE.md

 <!--
   Thanks for submitting a pull request!
   Please provide enough information so that others can review your pull request.
-The three fields below are mandatory.

   Before submitting a pull request, please make sure the following is done:
   1. Clone [the repository](https://github.com/sky-uk/csp-tech-radar) and create your branch from `master`.